 - an Enhanced DBS check with Children's Barred List Check is obtained for all new paid appointments to the school's workforce and for unsupervised volunteers working in regulated activity - a risk assessment will be undertaken by the Headteacher to decide whether to obtain an Enhanced DBS check for any volunteer not engaging in regulated activity.
 The risk assessment will consider a range of factors including the nature of the work, the regularity, frequency, duration and nature of contact with children, the level of supervision of the volunteer, what is known about the volunteer, including formal or informal information offered by staff, parents and other volunteers, whether the volunteer has other employment or undertakes activities where referees can advise on suitability.
-Details of the risk assessment will be recorded and retained on file (see paragraphs -287 - 294 and Annex F KCSIE 2021) - an Enhanced DBS check without Barred List Check, is obtained for maintained school governors and members of the proprietary body of an independent school, including academies and free schools (see paragraphs 295 - 308 KCSIE 2021) - schools will satisfy themselves that any contracted staff are DBS checked where appropriate (see paragraphs 272 - 277 KCSIE 2021) - schools will ensure that a check of any teacher prohibitions, including interim orders, is made on all those undertaking teaching work (see paragraphs 234 235 KCSIE 2021) - Academies, Independent and Free and Schools will ensure a check of any Section 128 direction for those taking up a management position.
-Maintained school must undertake this check for all governors. - all new appointments to the school workforce who have lived outside the UK are subject to additional checks as appropriate (see paragraphs 262 - 267 KCSIE 2021) - schools must satisfy themselves that agency and third-party staff have undergone the necessary checks by seeking written confirmation from the relevant employer - identity checks and confirmation of a right to work in the UK must be carried out on all appointments to the school workforce before the appointment is made - evidence must obtained of professional qualifications for teaching staff including the award of QTS and completion of statutory induction, if applicable
+Details of the risk assessment will be recorded and retained on file (see KCSIE) - an Enhanced DBS check without Barred List Check, is obtained for maintained school governors and members of the proprietary body of an independent school, including academies and free schools (see KCSIE) - schools will satisfy themselves that any contracted staff are DBS checked where appropriate (see e KCSIE) - schools will ensure that a check of any teacher prohibitions, including interim orders, is made on all those undertaking teaching work (see KCSIE) - Academies, Independent and Free and Schools will ensure a check of any Section 128 direction for those taking up a management position.
+Maintained school must undertake this check for all governors. - all new appointments to the school workforce who have lived outside the UK are subject to additional checks as appropriate (see KCSIE) - schools must satisfy themselves that agency and third-party staff have undergone the necessary checks by seeking written confirmation from the relevant employer - identity checks and confirmation of a right to work in the UK must be carried out on all appointments to the school workforce before the appointment is made - evidence must obtained of professional qualifications for teaching staff including the award of QTS and completion of statutory induction, if applicable